devzique/Shadow-Practice/README.md

+Shadow Practice, Is the shitty praxi fork made by zatrex he also forked funkyranveer's praxi no deps and then removed everyones credits little skid and then also skidded brewages core what a turd

 # Shadow
-The most feature-rich and optimized Practice Core
+The most feature-rich and optimized Practice Core get fucked kid

 > [!IMPORTANT]
 > This resource works the best on 1.8.8.